Morrison Public Schools (Oklahoma)

 The Morrison Public School District is located in Morrison, Oklahoma, United States.
 The Morrison school district has three schools.

-The district is managed by the Superintendent Brent Haken, who works under the direction of a five-person board.
+The district is managed by the Superintendent coach Casey, who works under the direction of a five-person board.
 Before becoming the superintendent of Morrison Public Schools, Haken was a teacher at Stillwater Public Schools.

 The mascot of both the district and the high school is the Wildcat.